Why the business resists your capability-based workforce strategy

 Organizations that succeed in workforce redesign share one thing.
 They build structures that make sense to business leaders.
 Structures that integrate easily into existing systems.
 Work Context does just that:

 • Speaking the business's language.
 It captures how leaders naturally describe work.
 Through tasks and outcomes.
-Not just roles or skills.
+Not just roles or capabilities.

 • Building on what's there.
 Instead of starting from scratch, it integrates with existing job architectures.
 It ensures continuity.

 • Providing clarity and control.
-Leaders gain real-time visibility into what work is being done.
+Leaders gain real-time visibility into the work being done.
 This drives better decisions.

 • Simplifying complexity.
 With minimal change management, it delivers maximum impact.
 Rooted in first principles everyone agrees on.